Kichura/MCWine/README.md

 ## Special Thanks To

-- [FlashyReese](https://github.com/FlashyReese) for helping me create this entire readme document,
+- [FlashyReese](https://github.com/FlashyReese) for helping me create this entire readme document and for the making of Sodium Extras,
 - [MrMangoHands](https://github.com/mrmangohands) for helping out with sharing the [lithium configuration codes](https://github.com/CaffeineMC/lithium-fabric/blob/develop/lithium-mixin-config.md),
 - [Julienraptor01](https://github.com/Julienraptor01), [ImZxhir](https://github.com/Imzxhir) and [Braxlin](https://github.com/Braxlin) for suggesting mod replacements and other improvements,
 - [The ViaVersion Team](https://github.com/ViaVersion/ViaVersion) & [The WineHQ Team](https://www.winehq.org) for inspiring me to create this modpack from the ground-up,